 Identifying sensitive information for users.
-To help users avoid accidental disclosure of sensitive information, tools could try to help users identify when they are about to share sensitive information and warn users, similar to Thunderbird's attachment reminder that asks for forgotten attachments based on certain key words [9].
+To help users avoid accidental disclosure of sensitive information, tools could try to help users identify when they are about to share sensitive information and warn users, similar to Thunderbird's attachment reminder that asks for forgotten attachments based on certain key words [15].
 To aid this process, users could mark which groups are intended to contain sensitive information, allowing tools to only warn users for groups that are not supposed to contain sensitive information.
 To address potential privacy concerns arising from automated text analysis, the tool could analyze the data locally without storing either the analyzed text or the results of the analysis.
-More research is needed to identify the best method of preserving the privacy of the user while simultaneously helping them avoid sharing sensitive information in the wrong contexts.
+More research is needed to identify the best method for preserving the user's privacy while simultaneously helping them avoid sharing sensitive information in the wrong contexts.

 Addressing alert fatigue.
-Vance et al. [32] showed that habituation to non-security-related notifications causes people to disregard actual security warnings.
-Alert fatigue was a common problem identified by participants in our study, stemming from the fact that in group chat users are receiving many notifications about messages that are relevant for someone in the group, but not the user themselves.
-This differs from message alerts in one-to-one communication which are always intended for the user.
-To address this alert fatigue, some of our participants mentioned disabling alerts entirely, which would have a clear impact on their ability to receive security notifications.
+Vance et al. [45] showed that habituation to non-security-related notifications causes people to disregard actual security warnings.
+Alert fatigue was a common problem identified by respondents in our study, stemming from the fact that in group chat, group members often receive many notifications regarding messages relevant to a specific member (or specific members), but not all members.
+This differs from message alerts in one-to-one communication, which are always intended for one user.
+To address this alert fatigue, some of our respondents mentioned disabling alerts entirely, which would clearly impact their ability to receive security notifications.

 There are several potential approaches to addressing this problem.
-First, applications could show security-related notifications in a different way than other notifications.
+First, applications could show securityrelated notifications in a different way than other notifications.
 For example, security notifications could require explicit action to be dismissed, not just swiping the notification away.
 Second, the number of message notifications could be reduced.
-This reduction could take into consideration whether the user had viewed existing notifications, how often they viewed those notifications, and how they responded to those notifications.
+This reduction could consider whether the user had viewed existing notifications, how often they viewed those notifications, and how they responded to those notifications.
 By reducing message notifications, we believe it is more likely that users will pay attention to security notifications.
 Lastly, tools could display security notifications as interstitial dialogues, preventing the application from being used until the user acknowledged any security-related notifications.
 Research and development will be needed to identify the benefits and drawbacks of these and other similar approaches, along with which approach is most effective.

-Educate app designers rather than users.
-Dechand et al. [7] make the strong statement that educating users about encryption is not going to change their behavior.
+Educating app designers rather than users.
+Dechand et al. [9] make the strong statement that educating users about encryption is not going to change their behavior.
 Based on our results, we agree.
 Users choose applications based on what their peers are using, not security.
 However, the actual app designers do have both the technical knowledge and motivation to improve the security of their applications.
-Building a strong focus on usability and security within the app building community is a logical way in which researchers can help keep group chat users safe.
-Such an effort could include creating libraries, sharing at coding conferences, and establishing partnerships with companies.
+Building a strong focus on usability and security within the app-building community is a logical way researchers can help keep group chat users safe.
+Such an effort could include creating libraries, sharing knowledge at coding conferences, and establishing partnerships with companies.